Prayer of St. Cyprian

 From The Pastor’s Desk

-May Jesus Christ, the way to everlasting life, be with you!
+May the grace and blessings of Our Lord Jesus Christ, who light our path to eternal life, be with you!

 Peace and Blessings,